adelheidsoftware/adelheid-website-11ty/src/pages/brand.md

 ## Banner

-The banner largely serves the same purpose as the Adelheid Software logo, but is used in situations where the logo will not work well, and where a banner makes more sense.
+The banner largely serves the same purpose as the {{ company.name }} logo, but is used in situations where the logo will not work well, and where a banner makes more sense.

 **Wordmark**: The wordmark should never be omitted from the banner.